 If a pilot becomes unwell, an eight-person formation will be used instead of the usual nine-person formation.

-If the lead pilot is unable to fly, however, the whole performance will be cancelled.
+If the lead pilot is unable to fly, however, the whole performance will be canceled.

 You may be wondering where their name comes from.
 RAF training aircraft were mostly painted red in the 1960s and there was a very popular aerobatic team named the ‘Black Arrows’ during the 1950s and early 1960s, so the ‘Red Arrows’ was a tribute to both names.